Kev-gp/published-notes/content/Blogs/Why We Write.md

 ## Conclusion

 Writing is an incredibly simple task, requiring only pen and paper.
-Yet it surprises me to no end of its numerous benefits.
+Yet its numerous benefits surprises me to no end.
 Writing and thinking are one and the same.
 As much as we may like to think of ourselves as rational, there is often a lot of jumble and senseless rumble in our minds.
 Writing clarifies, and it deepens.
 It is the process of discovery and exploration, rather than capturing and explaining.
 It calms us and lifts the weight off our shoulders.
 And by becoming better listeners to ourselves through writing, we create a habit of mind that offers to understand the deeper parts of our soul.
 So let us pick up a pen and start writing.

 [^1]: Forte, T. (2022). _Building a second brain_.
 Profile Trade.
 [^2]: Neuroscientist Neil Levy, Oxford Handbook of Neuroethics; Richard Feynman; Benjamin Franklin.